 Experience the one-stop Elite advantage

-Elite’s Thermotron AST-35 HALT chamber and years of experience are in place to help manufacturers evaluate equipment for functional life and for optimizing product design.
+Elite’s Thermotron AST-35 HALT chamber and years of experience are in place to help manufacturers evaluate products and equipment for functional life and for optimizing product design.

 The Difference between HALT & HASS

-We often get asked what the difference between HALT and HASS (collectively referred to as Accelerated Stress testing) is.
+We often get asked "what's the difference between HALT and HASS?" (collectively referred to as Accelerated Stress testing).
 There are several differences:

 Our HALT testing service will analyze your product's temperature extremes and vibration resilience (via a six-axis vibration test).
 The purpose of a HALT test is to:

 - Intentionally but systematically produce test item failures for the purpose of rapidly identifying mechanical, electrical, design and functional weak points.